chauff/cse1500-web-transcripts/Lecture-node.md

 });
 ```

-:point_up: Let's assume that script is stored in `web.js`, then we can start it by typing into the terminal `node web.js 3000`.
+:point_up: Let's assume that script is stored in `web.js`.
+This means we can start the script by typing `node web.js 3000` into the terminal.
 Now that we are moving up in the network stack and work with HTTP, we can use the browser as our client.
 Open your browser and use the following URL in the browser's address bar: `localhost:3000`, or `localhost:3000/hello` or any other path.
 The port number in the URL should match the port your server binds to.
 Each time, you should see a *Hello World!* displayed in the browser window.

 A few remarks on the code piece above :point_up::